 For the size of the city, public transportation in Santa Clara is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Santa Clara, the benefits are reduced air pollution and congestion on the highways.

 The most common language spoken in Santa Clara is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.